ABOUT SUE ROBINS

 husband and youngest son just outside of Vancouver, Canada on the unceded homelands of the Coast Salish people from the Musqueam, Squamish, and Tsleil-Waututh First Nations.

-Sue's first book, Bird’s Eye View: Stories of a life in health care, was published in October 2019.
-Her second book, Ducks in a Row: Health Care Reimagined, will be released on January 18, 2022.
+Sue's first book, Bird’s Eye View: Stories of a life in health care, contains stories abou the patient and caregiver experience in health care.
+Her second book, Ducks in a Row: Health Care Reimagined is about individual responsibility in health system change.